Brush police chief, central in sexting case against school administrators, leaves for Eagle job

 He provided security consulting and training for nonprofits for two years before coming to Brush in 2018.

+Eagle Town Manager Larry Pardee said the town was “very excited” for Bos to start.
+He declined to discuss the Brush case.

-Officials with the town Eagle and the Chaffee County sheriff did not immediately respond to questions.
+The Chaffee County sheriff did not immediately respond to questions.